kathegrima/hardware-pm-starter-kit/guides/README.md

 ### 6. Incorporate Reliability, Validation, and Testing

-Build quality in from the start [web:89]:
+Build quality in from the start:

 **Product Reliability**:
 - Tradeoff between time, cost, and reliability